 The Southern Midlands Council is however prepared to take a facilitation /advocacy role aimed at ensuring that there is a sufficient number of General Practitioners operating within a reasonable travel distance that have capacity to cater for ratepayers and residents of the Council area.
-This could extend to identifying potential facilities from which to operate a practice.
+This could extend to identifying potential facilities and funding sources for the operation of a practice.